-Oswegatchie Easement Lands
+Oswegatchie Conservation Easement

-Public motor vehicle access to the Oswegatchie Easement Tract may be gained by utilizing the Bald Mountain or Bear Pond Roads off the Long Pond Road in the town of Croghan, Lewis County.
+Public motor vehicle access to the Oswegatchie Easement may be gained by utilizing the Bald Mountain or Bear Pond Roads off the Long Pond Road in the town of Croghan, Lewis County.
 Access by foot from the adjacent New York State Reforestation Area, east of Jerden Falls Road and Blanchard Creek Truck Trail in the town of Diana is also possible.
 Restricted motor vehicle access for recreational canoeing on the Middle Branch of the Oswegatchie River is allowed along Mullins Pond Road, an extension of Bryant's Bridge Road in the town of Diana.
 Mullins Pond Road will be open throughout the recreational canoeing season.
 The easement property begins at 1.5 miles inside the Mullins Pond Rd. gate and parking is not permitted until you enter the easement lands.

-II.
 Public Use on the Lands

 - Vehicular use on the easement is allowed only over presently established roads that are marked open to public motor vehicles.
 These roads are not open to public ATV use, though you may encounter ATVs operated by camp lessees.
 No off road use by vehicles is permitted.

-- Camping is allowed at least 150' from any road, trail, spring, stream, pond or any body of water.
+- Camping is allowed at least 150 feet from any road, trail, spring, stream, pond or any body of water.
 Camping at one location four or more nights or in a group of 10 or more requires a permit from the local Forest Ranger.
 Please note that no camping by the public is allowed along the right-of-way across the private lands leading into the easement property.

 - Fishing and trapping are allowed on the property.

-- Firewood may be gathered only from dead and downed trees, and only for on site use, for cooking and warmth.
+- Firewood may be gathered only from dead and downed trees, and only for on-site use, for cooking and warmth.

 - Littering is prohibited.

-More about Oswegatchie Easement Lands:
+More about Oswegatchie Conservation Easement :